mafintosh/sqs/README.md

 // pull some data from the test queue queue.pull('test', function(message, callback) {
-	console.log('someone pushed', message, 'to the queue');
+	console.log('someone pushed', message);
 	callback();
 });
 ```

-## methods
+## API

 	queue.push(name, message)

-push a new message to the queue defined by name.
+Push a new message to the queue defined by name.
+If the queue doesn't exist sqs will create it.

 	queue.pull(name, [workers=1], onmessage)

-pull a message from the queue.
+Pull a message from the queue defined by name.

+The pull flow is as follows:

-when a message has arrived it is passed to `onmessage(message, callback)`.
+1. A message is pulled and is passed to `onmessage(message, callback`
+2. You process the message
-after you have processed the message call `callback` and the message is deleted from the queue.
+3. Call `callback` when you are done and the message will be deleted from the queue.

-if for some reason the callback is not called amazon sqs will re-add the message to the queue.
+If for some reason the callback is not called amazon sqs will re-add the message to the queue after 30s.

-## fault tolerant
+## Fault tolerance

-both `pull` and `push` will retry multiple times if a network error occurs or if amazon sqs is temporary unavailable meaning.
+Both `pull` and `push` will retry multiple times if a network error occurs or if amazon sqs is temporary unavailable.

-## env config
+## Env config

-you can use env variables to configure `sqs` as well
+You can use env variables to configure `sqs` as well

 ```
 SQS_ACCESS_KEY=my-access-key